claha/smart-home/mosquitto/README.md

 docker exec -it mosquito sh
 ```

-When connected to the container run the follwing command and follow the
+When connected to the container run the following command and follow the
 instructions to created a password file.

 ```bash